Legions of the Dead

 "Legions of the Dead" is a short story by American writers L. Sprague de Camp and Lin Carter, featuring the fictional sword and sorcery hero Conan the Barbarian created by Robert E. Howard.
 In the opinion of de Camp critic Morgan Holmes, Catherine Crook de Camp may have had a hand in the writing as well.
 It was first published by Bantam Books in the paperback collection Conan the Swordsman in August 1978.
-Later paperback editions of the collection were issued by Ace Books (1987 and 1991).
-The first hardcover edition was published by Tor Books in 2002.
-The book has also been translated into Italian.
-It was later gathered together with Conan the Liberator and Conan and the Spider God into the omnibus collection Sagas of Conan (Tor Books, 2004).

 Plot summary

 The Hyperboreans have kidnapped Rann, the daughter of Njal, leader of a tribe of Aesir warriors.
 Soon, Njal leads his men on a raid to rescue her.
 The young Cimmerian, Conan, participates in their raid.
 Ominously, the thirty men sent ahead as scouts vanish, and, when the rest reach the enemy stronghold, they witness their comrades being tortured to death on the fortress walls.
 Conan infiltrates the castle and rescues Rann, while the Aesir travel back to Asgard, pursued by the Hyperboreans.
 Turning at bay, Njal's men realize that the reanimated corpses of their slain comrades are among those fighting against them.
 In the ensuing battle, Conan is captured by the enemy.

-(His escape is detailed in "The Thing in the Crypt," previously published but later chronologically.)
+His escape is detailed in "The Thing in the Crypt", previously published but later chronologically.